msi-ris/Tutorials/rnaseq_cmd.md

 sample handling information is not available.
 Collaborative work between some members of the RIS group and UMGC Funded Services group has shown that technical variables such as sample storage can drive major patterns of differentiation of gene expression profiles.
-Such data are not often deposited with public data, so be cautious when analyzing data from the SRA with no technical metadata.
+Such metadata are not often deposited with public data, so be cautious when analyzing data from the SRA with no technical metadata.